jonburgin/SpringDataMongo/README.md

 -------------------------------------------------------------------------
 INSTALLING MONGODB ON UBUNTU
 -------------------------------------------------------------------------
---do the following to get teh gpg key that authenticates the debian package
+--do the following to get the gpg key that authenticates the debian package

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv 9ECBEC467F0CEB10